PacktPublishing/Learn-LLVM-12/README.md

 for (uint32_t I = 0; I < Size; ++I)
 ```

+## Errata
+Page 6: _.....with a package manager.
+The easiest way to install all the software is to use the Chocolately_ **should be read as** _.....with a package manager.
+The easiest way to install all the software is to use the Chocolatey_

+Page 33:
 **Following is what you need for this book:**
 This book is for compiler developers, enthusiasts, and engineers who are new to LLVM and are interested in learning about the LLVM framework.
 It is also useful for C++ software engineers looking to use compiler-based tools for code analysis and improvement, as well as casual users of LLVM libraries who want to gain more knowledge of LLVM essentials.
 Intermediate-level experience with C++ programming is mandatory to understand the concepts covered in this book more effectively.